ibm-cloud-docs/power-iaas/cli-release-notes.md

 - New CLI version `0.7.1` available.
 Here are the changes for the new CLI version:

-    **New options**
+    New options

-    * "list-catalog": `--sap` Include SAP images.
+    :   * "list-catalog": `--sap` Include SAP images.
         * "list-catalog": `--vtl` Include VTL images.

-    **What's Changed**
+    What's Changed

-    Removed `--IBMiDBQ-license` option from `instance-create` command.
+    :   Removed `--IBMiDBQ-license` option from `instance-create` command.

-    **Bug Fixes**
+    Bug Fixes

-    Fixed issue in `instance-update` command when `--virtual-optical-device` option is not used.
+    :   Fixed issue in `instance-update` command when `--virtual-optical-device` option is not used.

 ## December 2023
 {: #dec-2023}

 New CLI version `0.7.0` available.
 Here are the changes for the new CLI version:

-**New command**
+New command

-- [List all storage tiers for the targeted region](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-storage-tiers): List all storage tiers for the targeted region.
+:   - [List all storage tiers for the targeted region](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-storage-tiers): List all storage tiers for the targeted region.

-**New options**
+New options

-- A `--virtual-optical-device` option is added in [Update a server instance](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-instance-update) command: Use this to attach a virtual optical device to this instance.
+:   - A `--virtual-optical-device` option is added in [Update a server instance](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-instance-update) command: Use this to attach a virtual optical device to this instance.
 Valid value is "attach".
     - A `--mtu` option is added in [Create a private network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-private) command: Use this is to define the Maximum Transmission Unit.
 The default value is 1450.
     - A `--mtu` option is added in [Create a public network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-public) command: Use this is to define the Maximum Transmission Unit.
 The default value is 1450.
     - A `--target-tier` option is added in [Perform an action on a volume](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-volume-action) command:  Use this to change the storage tier of the volume (use [List all storage tiers for the targeted region](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-storage-tiers) to see available storage tiers in the targeted region). `Tier5k` volumes cannot exceed 200 GB.

-**What's Changed**
+What's Changed

-- New custom deployment type - `VMNoStorage` for [Create a server instance](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-instance-create) command.
+:   - New custom deployment type - `VMNoStorage` for [Create a server instance](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-instance-create) command.
     - Deprecate `--jumbo` option in [Create a public network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-public) and [Create a private network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-private) commands.
     - New Power Edge Router (PER) details field when using the `workspace` command.

 ## November 2023
 {: #nov-2023}